ankitects/anki-manual/src/searching.md

 When you type some text into the search box, Anki finds matching notes and displays their cards.
-Anki searches in all fields of the notes, but does not search for tags (For information on how to search for tags, see [this section](##tags-decks-cards-and-notes) of the page).
+Anki searches in all fields of the notes, but does not search for tags (see [later in this section](#tags-decks-cards-and-notes) to search for tags).
 Some examples:

 `dog`\
 searches for "dog" - will match words like "doggy" and "underdog" too.